Process of Shipping to Spain?

 Considering your goods’ nature, size, and volume will help you select the right container shipping type and size.
 Per unit of cargo moved, maximizing container utilization decreases environmental effects and lowers transportation costs.

-Consolidation and deconsolidation process when Shipping to Spain:
+Consolidation and deconsolidation process when shipping to Spain:

 Consolidation is the process of combining several shipments into one container to maximize space usage and save transportation expenses.
 Smaller shipments or less-than-container-load (LCL) freight headed for Spain benefit the most from this tactic.